 Since most green vegetables, and "juicing vegetables" are high in vitamin K, it is best not to make juice from them.
 Juices should be made from low vitamin K fruits, and/or dairy products.
 Soy products should be avoided, however, juice from other beans and grains is generally ok.

-Fruits which affect PT/INR and warfarin should be avoided.
+Fruits that affect PT/INR and warfarin should be avoided.
 These include citrus (grapefruit, oranges, lemons, limes), cranberries, pomegranate, mangoes, and blueberries.